Course – Black Friday 2025 – NPI EA (cat= Baeldung)

 );

-Indeed, it provides additional features compared to VARCHAR that make JSONB a more favorable choice for storing JSON data in PostgreSQL.
+Also, JSONB provides additional features compared to VARCHAR.
+Therefore, JSONB is a more favorable choice for storing JSON data in PostgreSQL.

 3.1.
 Validation

-JSONB type enforces data validation on the stored value that makes sure the column value is a valid JSON.
-PostgreSQL rejects any attempts to insert or update data with invalid JSON values.
+The JSONB type enforces data validation to make sure the column value is a valid JSON.
+So, attempting to insert or update a column of type JSONB with invalid JSON values fails.

-To demonstrate this, we can consider an insert SQL query with an invalid JSON value for the address column where a double quote is missing at the end of the city attribute:
+To demonstrate this, we can try to insert a SQL query with an invalid JSON value for the address column where, for example, a double quote is missing at the end of the city attribute:

 INSERT INTO student(student_id, admit_year, address)